WWU Alumni Foundation Board

 Term: 2024-2027

 BILL GERBER ’84 graduated with a bachelor’s degree in business administration.
 He then captained a commercial salmon fishing boat off the coast of BC for 14 years.
 Next, the natural transition of becoming a ‘fisher of men’ took place when he left his nets and became an ambidextrous Development Director for Fraser Valley Adventist Academy.
 For the last 13 years he has been the Director of Camp Hope for the BC Conference.
-He and his wife Bonnie ’84 have a daughter Bethany (2015) married to Rob (2014), and a son Beau (2019) all WWU graduates and have a sophomore daughter Brooklyn currently at WWU.
+He and his wife Bonnie ’84 have a daughter Bethany (2015) married to Rob (2014), and a son Beau (2019) all WWU graduates and have a Senior daughter Brooklyn currently at WWU.
 He loves being a grandpa to granddaughters Eliza and Goldie.
 He enjoys visiting and speaking at smaller BC churches, collecting trumpets and axes, playing ice hockey, and watching for unique opportunities to touch someone’s life.

 Joy Veverka '04